To Fold or Not to Fold: Graph Regularized Tensor Train for Visual Data Completion: Preliminaries

 \subsection{Graph Laplacian}

-To introduce smoothness among the entries in a matrix or tensor, graph Laplacian based regularization has recently been widely adopted \cite{chen2013simultaneous,strahl2020scalable,chen2022bayesian}.
+To introduce smoothness among the entries in a matrix or tensor, graph Laplacian-based regularization has recently been widely adopted \cite{chen2013simultaneous,strahl2020scalable,CHEN2023108826}.
 For an undirected weighted graph $(\mathcal{V},\mathcal{E})$ with vertices $\mathcal{V}=\{v_1,\ldots,v_N\}$ and the set of edges $\mathcal{E}$, its graph Laplacian is

 in which $\bm{A}$ is the weight matrix with $\bm{A}_{ij}$ being the weight between $v_i$ and $v_j$, and $\bm{D}$ is a diagonal matrix with $\bm{D}_{ii} = \sum_{j=1}^{N} A_{ij}$.
 For a vector $\bm{x}\in \mathbb{R}^{N}$, $\text{tr}(\bm{x}^T\bm{L}\bm{x})$ would introduce smoothness among elements of $\bm{x}$ according to $\bm{L}$ since